Connect with Family Law Attorneys

 Here’s the thing — a good, healthy marriage contributes to a longer and happier life.
 There are social pressures for single people because society still views “happily married” as a sign of success.
 The older singleton is roundly generalized as lonely or sad.

-Of course, all generalizations are worthless.
-And this is a kind of a catch 22 because the keyword is “happy.”
-A happy marriage contributes to good health and well-being.
-An unhappy marriage can have the opposite impact.
+However, while a happy marriage contributes to good health and well-being, an unhappy marriage can have the opposite impact.

 However, divorcing your spouse can be an emotionally draining and difficult process.
 It’s important that you’re certain that you want to live without the other person before you decide that divorce is the right solution for your marital stress.